diefenbach/django-lfs/docs/user/management/catalog/products.rst

     attachment.

 Delete Attachments
-    To delete attachments select the checkboxes beside all images you want to delete and click the ``Delete`` button.
+    To delete attachments select the check boxes beside all images you want to delete and click the ``Delete`` button.

 .. _products_management_accessories: